Prescription Drug Charges Pennsylvania

 There may be a possibility of proving your innocence—perhaps by demonstrating the drugs were not in your possession or that you were in possession of a much smaller amount of the drug than you were charged with.

-Talk to an experienced attorney for a free consultation about whether you may be eligible to have your record expunged and how best to fight your charges.
+Talk to an experienced attorney for a free consultation about whether you may be eligible to have your record expunged and how best to fight your drug charges.

 A drug charge does not have to mean a drug conviction.